Achieve Healthy Jaw Joints & Relieve Facial Pain

 The temporomandibular joint connects the jaw bone to the skull and helps you move the jaw to eat and speak.
 When this joint does not function properly, it can cause TMJ disorders, or TMDs, that range from acute discomfort to chronic pain.
 Our oral and maxillofacial surgeons can diagnose and manage TMJ disorders so you can find relief from your jaw joint pain and restore function to the jaws.

 If you have TMJ pain or seek oral surgery treatment for myofascial pain, contact Akeso Oral, Facial & Dental Implant Surgery to schedule an appointment.
 Treating a TMJ disorder can significantly improve jaw function and help you live a more comfortable life.
-We have offices in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, and proudly serve patients of all ages in the Baltimore-Washington metropolitan areas.
+We have offices in Columbia, Catonsville, Lutherville, and Westminster, MD, and proudly serve patients of all ages in the Baltimore-Washington metropolitan areas.

 What Causes a TMJ Disorder?